Hungary national football team: 1990s

-During the 1990s, Hungary were not able to qualify for any international tournaments save for the 1996 Summer Olympics held in Atlanta.
-The 1980s were considered as the most bitter years of Hungarian football until then, but the 1990s proved to be the worst.
-In 1996, Hungary reached its lowest FIFA World Ranking, 87th.
-The fall of the Hungarian Communist regime caused financial problems to many Hungarian clubs.
+During the 1990s, Hungary were not able to qualify for any international tournaments except for the 1996 Summer Olympics held in Atlanta.
+In 1996, the team reached its lowest FIFA World Ranking at 87th.
+The fall of the Hungarian communist regime caused financial problems to many Hungarian clubs.
 Formerly successful clubs like Ferencváros and Újpest faced financial crisis and bankruptcy.
-This had a profound effect on the Hungarian national team as well since earlier the biggest clubs from Budapest (Ferencváros, Újpest, Honvéd and MTK) produced the players for the national side.
-Another important reason for the decline can be attributed to the Bosman ruling.
-Since the Hungarian clubs lost the financial aid from the state in the early 1990s, they were not able to compete with the richer Western European clubs.
-The crisis in the Hungarian club football affected the performance of the national team.
+This had a profound effect on the Hungary national team as well, as earlier, the biggest clubs from Budapest (Ferencváros, Újpest, Honvéd and MTK) produced players for the national side.
+Another important reason for the decline can be attributed to the Bosman ruling; since the Hungarian clubs lost the financial aid from the state in the early 1990s, they were not able to compete with richer Western European clubs.

-Hungarian legend Ferenc Puskás was appointed as the head coach of the national side in 1993 in order to bring back earlier success.
+Hungarian legend Ferenc Puskás was appointed as the head coach of the national side in 1993.
 He led the team for only four matches, however, as the former Honvéd and Real Madrid star failed to make an impact.
-The only remarkable success in the 1990s was the qualification of Hungary to the 1996 Summer Olympics.
+The only success in the 1990s was the qualification of Hungary to the 1996 Summer Olympics.
 Antal Dunai's team played its first group match against Nigeria and lost to 1–0 in Orlando.
-In the second group match, Hungary played Brazil and lost to 3–1.
-The only Hungarian goal was scored by Csaba Madar.
+In the second group match, Hungary played Brazil and lost 3–1.
 The last group match was played against Japan, a 3–2 loss.
-The Hungarian goals were scored by Csaba Madar and Tamás Sándor.
-Although the Olympic qualification of the young team was a big surprise and people thought that Hungary would re-emerge on the international football scene, the team never reached any similar success later.
-In the 1990s, Hungary were the closest to qualify for the 1998 World Cup but were eliminated in the play-offs by Yugoslavia with a 12–1 aggregate score.
+Hungary were eliminated in the 1998 World Cup qualifying play-offs by Yugoslavia with a 12–1 aggregate score.